-Palm Coast Fl is nearby some of the best Florida bass fishing locations in the country, offering excellent largemouth bass fishing action throughout the year.
+Palm Coast Fl is nearby some of the country’s best Florida bass fishing locations, offering excellent largemouth bass fishing action throughout the year.
 The top bass fisheries for Palm Coast charters are Crescent lake, St Johns River, and Lake George.
 Crescent lake is a 15,960-acre scenic lake and tributary to the St Johns River.

 Lake George and St Johns are the most popular fisheries for Palm Coast fishing trips when hunting trophy largemouth bass.
 Lake George is connected to the legendary St John’s and contributes to why North Florida is known for its large trophy bass.
-St. Johns and Lake George are both known as the top spots to catch a bass of a lifetime.
-Aside from the fantastic bass fishing done in these waters, they are also abundant in popular panfish like Crappie and Bluegill.
+St. Johns and Lake George are the top spots to catch a bass of a lifetime.
+Aside from the fantastic bass fishing done in these waters, they are also abundant in popular panfish like crappies and Bluegill.

 Bass Fishing Seasons

 Florida bass fishing is excellent year-round, with the top fishing seasons for trophies being during the spawn, which goes from late November through May.
 The peak months for North Florida bass fishing are February through April.
 Palm Coast fishing trips for crappie are best in January and February.
 Charters for bluegill are best from April through July.